Mariia Kushnirchuk: Biography

-In the mid-1950s, she married Ivan Proshak and, for the first time since her arrest, traveled to her native village of Molodyatyn to visit her relatives.
+In the mid-1950s, she married Ivan Proshak and, for the first time since her arrest, traveled to her native village of Molodiatyn to visit her relatives.

-During the Khrushchev thaw, she made attempts to rehabilitate herself by writing a petition to the Prosecutor General of the USSR on December 24, 1955.
+During the Khrushchev thaw, she made attempts to rehabilitate herself by writing a petition to the Prosecutor General of the USSR on 24 December 1955.
 After that, all former participants in the underground struggle, fellow villagers, and her mother Wanda Kushnirchuk were interrogated.
-However, some fellow villagers confirmed Ms. Maria's participation in the UPA during interrogations, so the KGB Department of the Stanislav Region refused rehabilitation on October 14, 1957.
+However, some fellow villagers confirmed Ms. Maria's participation in the UPA during interrogations, so the KGB Department of the Stanislav Region refused rehabilitation on 14 October 1957.

 After the decisive refusal, Maria Kushnirchuk could no longer pursue higher education, as she remained an "enemy of the people", so she was forced to work as a kitchen assistant and a kindergarten janitor in Vorkuta.

-Maria Kushnirchuk lived in Vorkuta until December 1977 – then Ivan Proshak built a house on Zatyshny Street and moved to Kolomyia – that's when Maria Kushnirchuk started living there.
+Maria Kushnirchuk lived in Vorkuta until December 1977 – then Ivan Proshak built a house on Zatyshna Street and moved to Kolomyia – that's when Maria Kushnirchuk started living there.
 She wanted to work at the woodworking plant in the chair shop until she retired, but because of her biography they didn't want to hire her until her husband intervened – only after that was she accepted.
 She worked there until 1981, when she became a pensioner.

-Then, on May 16, 1991, she wrote another request to the prosecutor of the Ivano-Frankivsk region, Orest Martyniuk, asking for justification for her struggle for the freedom of Ukraine.
-On August 15, 9 days before the restoration of Ukrainian independence, she finally received rehabilitation.
+Then, on 16 May 1991, she wrote another request to the prosecutor of the Ivano-Frankivsk region, Orest Martyniuk, asking for justification for her struggle for the freedom of Ukraine.
+On 15 August, 9 days before the restoration of Ukrainian independence, she finally received rehabilitation.

 In the 1990s, she was a member of the Congress of Ukrainian Nationalists and the All-Ukrainian Society of Political Prisoners and Repressed People, but was not as active as her husband.

-Maria Kushnirchuk died, just 13 days shy of her 79th birthday, on June 14, 2005, in Kolomyia, where she was buried.
+Maria Kushnirchuk died, just 13 days shy of her 79th birthday, on 14 June 2005, in Kolomyia, where she was buried.

+Memory

+In May 2026, a book "To the Memory of the Unbroken Couple", where Mariia Kushnirchuk is one of main characters, was published.
+On 4 June, this book was represented by local historian Illya Kryvoruchko.